 God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment.

 In this verse, “cast…down to hell” translates the Greek verb tartaroo.
 It is from the noun version of tartaroo that we get the word Tartarus.
-Okay, but why am I mentioning all this?
+Okay, so why am I mentioning all this?
 I’m doing it because the Bible teaches that Jesus visited Tartarus sometime after His death.
-In previous posts, I’ve said a lot about how His soul went to Hades after His death.
+In previous posts, I’ve said a lot about how His soul went to the Paradise side of Hades after His death.
 Now let me say some things about Him also visiting Tartarus.

 Now, here’s the all-important thing about Tartarus: It is a place exclusively for the imprisonment of fallen angels.
 At no time does Tartarus ever hold the souls of any human beings.
 By the way, the K.J.V. refers to fallen angels as “demons,” “devils,” “unclean spirits,” or “spirits.”
 And mark it down, fallen angels know of Tartarus and fear the place (Luke 8:31).